LinhTo11/Clustering-and-Recommendation-on-anime-data/README.md

 _ A report that summarizes the findings and details of our approach.

-_ Raw data from MyAnimeList
+_ Data is from MyAnimeList: https://www.kaggle.com/hernan4444/anime-recommendation-database-2020

 The anime industry is no doubt a rapidly growing and profitable business.
 The reason why anime is getting more attention is because it encourages diverse viewpoints and gives a perfect medium for the creators and audience opportunities to share their thoughts across different cultures.
 However, navigating among the large number of genres of anime make it confusing for new anime viewers to select their favorites between the expansive collections of anime available.
 It also makes it harder for producers to target different types of viewers and to provide the best products content for their fandom.